darshandv/ReRead/README.md

 # ReRead
 Web application to proofread documents and derive research-oriented insights.

-Install all the dependencies using the below command in a virtualenv `pip3 install -r requirements.txt`
+Install the required dependencies using the below command into a virtual environment

+`pip3 install -r requirements.txt`

+**OR**

+Below are the dependencies required for the application in detail.
+You can install each of them separately.

 ### Dependencies
-Below are the dependencies required for the application in detail

 **Sumy Summarizer**